 All practices are expected to provide the following essential services: Management of patients who are ill or believe themselves to be ill with conditions from which recovery is generally expected, for the duration of that condition including relevant health promotion advice and referral as appropriate, reflecting patient choice wherever practicable.

 Management of chronic disease in the manner determined by the practice in discussion with the patient.
 General management of patients who are terminally ill.
 Practices are expected to provide continuous holistic treatment and care for all registered patients.

-If you wish to register with Linden Hall Surgery, please either bring your medical card with you or ask the receptionist for a medical form GMS1, or click here to download one
+If you wish to register with Linden Hall Surgery, please ask the receptionist for a medical form GMS1, or click here to download one

 , this will enable you to register with the practice.

 At this practice, a patient can opt to see any GP of their choosing provided they are available at the time of request.

 The practice has the following clinics running throughout the week:

 Antenatal –– Asthma –– Child Health Surveillance –– Diabetes –– Coronary Heart Disease ––Well Woman –– Family Planning –– Immunization –– Minor Surgery

 Please ask at reception for details of these clinics.